 Shopkeeper is an Amazon profitability dashboard.
 It features an intuitive design as well as functionality making life simple for Amazon sellers.
 Think of Shopkeeper as a state-of-the-art Amazon KPI dashboard that also provides accurate sales revenue reports.

-It does so by taking into account various types of fees (up to 72 different types!), breaks down sales based on country, compares daily average sales, and can be downloaded and installed as an app on your smartphone for easier viewing.
+It does so by taking into account various types of fees (up to 72 different types!), breaks down sales based on country compares daily average sales and can be downloaded and installed as an app on your smartphone for easier viewing.

 You know exactly how your Amazon business is performing without having to do complicated formulas.
 Your data is all in one place so you can make important decisions quickly.

-Return on ad spend is also known as ROAS.
+Return on Ad Spend is also known as ROAS.
 Common sense dictates setting aside a portion of the budget for marketing and advertising campaigns.
 What isn’t as common; however, is the knowledge and foresight needed to prevent advertisement costs from spiraling out of control.

-Extra Ad spend resulting in increased sales doesn’t necessarily mean everything’s going according to plan.
+Extra Ad Spend resulting in increased sales doesn’t necessarily mean everything’s going according to plan.
 High ACoS (Advertising Cost of Sale) digs into your profit and—if left unchecked—can lead to dire financial consequences.

 You know what you want (everyone wants it).
 A great return on ad spend.
 Some Amazon sellers can each 2x, 4x, even 10 ROAS, but how can you easily track it?

-Shopkeeper provides an accurate and up-to-date breakdown of your ad spend.
+Our Amazon seller software provides an accurate and up-to-date breakdown of your ad spend.
 This lets you determine which ad campaigns are incurring unreasonably high cost-per-clicks and which ones are performing well and deserve an extra budget allocation to boost sales.